jacobsurinai-arch/Making-a-simple-keylogger-and-understanding-its-network-trafic/README.md

 This allowed me to have a little fin while practicing my python skills for the next part of the project.

 ## Step two - understanding the viruses network packets

+After creating the virus I wanted to isolate it on a virtual machine using Vitual Box and downloaded wireshark on a windows machine.

+I then learned afrer some resaerch how to filter dns packets to get what I was looking for.

+I the ran the virus and saw some discord apcets sending immediately after.